Multicultural Social Network for English Speakers in Uruguay to Celebrate 5th Anniversary27 November, 2010

 It started with only North Americans, but soon included other English-speaking foreigners, as well as local Uruguayans.
 The locals attend in order to enhance their English-speaking skills because it is hard to find native speakers to converse with.
 They also contribute their in-depth knowledge of the area and the rich history of their Uruguayan culture.
 Today the group is truly international.
 There is hardly a Sunday that goes by without people from three or four different countries attending.

 Luncheons are strictly social with no business agenda.
-If you’re a world traveler, you most likely have already been to those groups where the entire purpose is to give you a sales pitch on this or that.
+If you’re a world traveler who likes the best free slots, you most likely have already been to those groups where the entire purpose is to give you a sales pitch on this or that.
 Not much fun and often not very useful either.

 Yet people in this group have found jobs, social support, business contacts, and romantic partners there without all that hype.
 The wide range of backgrounds, experiences, cultures and dreams of attendees always keeps things interesting.
 Like the website TotalUruguay.com there is no mailing list or sales agenda, however many notes with phone numbers, web pages and other information exchange hands.